tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step5_components_object.md

 You'll also notice a "Models" section at the end.
 By default, Swagger UI displays each object in `components` in a section called "Models" at the end of your Swagger UI display.
 If you consolidate all schemas into a single object, without using the `$ref` property to point to new objects, you will see just one object in Models.
 If you split out the objects, then you see each object listed separately, including the object that contains all the references.

-Because I want to re-use objects, I'm going define each object in `components` separately.
+Because I want to re-use objects, I'm going to define each object in `components` separately.
 As a result, the Models section looks like this:

 <a href="https://idratherbewriting.com/learnapidoc/assets/files/swagger/index.html" class="noExtIcon"><img src="images/swaggerui_models_broken_out.png" class="medium" /></a>